carrickcheah/agentic_bi_system/app/core/README.context.md

 ### Scenario Types

 When asked about implementation strategies, provide concrete examples using:
-- **Vector Database Migration**: Legacy to LanceDB transition with zero downtime
+- **Vector Database Migration**: Legacy to Qdrant transition with zero downtime
 - **Service Orchestration**: Multi-database coordination for ML inference pipelines
 - **Performance Optimization**: Embedding storage and similarity search at scale